KentenRoth/100DaysOfCode/README.md

 Today I setup a repo for a challenge website that I am considering.
 I have a course on udemy that does monthly challenges.
 This month is a challenge to build a website from a set design with the graphics provided.
 I am not sure when I will sneak in the time for that with the holidays coming up.
 I spent time tonight also doing some of the login and security section of the course I have been working on.
 There are a few things I want to do, but I feel like there is never enough time in the day.
 I am working on finding more ways to get coding time and it might result in earlier mornings.

 ---

+Day 52

+I deployed my Book-App database and started to fill in the content.
+I also, spent time working on my resume and spent some time going over my portfolio website to see what changes I need to make.
+I found a job that I want to apply for so I am just going to shoot my shot and see what happens.
+I want the position, and I will never know if I don't apply.
+Other than that little bit I didn't get a whole lot done on the coding side of things.
+Tomorrow I will write out the cover letter and officially apply for the job then get back into learning more about security and login stuff.

+---